Virginia Capital Trail || How to use Amtrak to Ride the Trail

 Editor's note: This article was initially published in September 2019 and was updated in July 2023 for accuracy and comprehensiveness (Amtrak Screen Shots are current).

-Like most ideas, it's not important where they came from.
-But that you follow through with them.
-I might have been influenced by explorer Alastair Humphrey or Laura and Russ over at The Path Less Pedaled but who knows?
+Like most good ideas, it's not always about where they come from, but rather about following through with them.
+I may have been inspired by explorer Alastair Humphreys, or perhaps by Laura and Russ over at The Path Less Pedaled, but who really knows?

-Sometimes the logistics of conducting our outdoor pursuits can be downright hard.
-Sometimes you need two cars or a shuttle service or, sometimes you need help getting there from here.
-Logistics can be even more complex if you are solo.
-But what if you could get to the trailhead or your starting point by train?
+The logistics of outdoor adventures can often be tricky.
+Sometimes you need two cars, a shuttle service, or just a little extra help getting from point A to point B. This can become even more complicated if you're solo traveler.
+But what if you could reach your trailhead or starting point by train?

 Traveling by Amtrak and Bicycle